robertsicoie/demo-kafka/README.md

 Spring boot with Apache Kafka
 ===
-Simple producer and consumer to demonstrate Kafka basic features.
+Avro producer and consumer to demonstrate Kafka basic features.

 Prerequisites
 ---

+Install confluent kafka (as Schema Registry is needed).
-Download and run Apache Kafka, create the `demo-topic` topic.
-For details see [this page](https://kafka.apache.org/quickstart).
+Create the `demo-topic` topic.

 Run
 ---